JacquelineHSH/webscrape-news/README.md

 # Stock market movement prediction Part 1: Nasdaq news scraper

 Stock market movement prediction is an important issue in the financial world for investment strategies.
-This project is the part 1 for the "Stock Market Movement Prediction" project which is particularly to analyze the stock price movement for Tesla Inc, but can be expand to other companies by changing the keywords.
+This project is the **part 1** for the "Stock Market Movement Prediction" project which is particularly to analyze the stock price movement for **Tesla Inc**, *but can be expand to other companies by changing the keywords*.
 We want to help them gauge the market sentiment in order to make better investment decisions.

 ### Prerequisites